lux-sp4rk/bloodwork-vn/docs/manuscript.md

 Rachel sat slumped against the bathroom wall, the weight of the day pressing down on her chest.
 Red bile pooled in the toilet—so much for the cranberry vodka from earlier.
 She caught her reflection in the mirror—the glass shard below her eye had worked its way deeper, the skin around it angry and inflamed.
 When she touched it, fresh blood welled up.
 She should pull it out, but her hands were shaking too badly.
 The front door was locked and the windows barricaded.
 Tommy was finally asleep, thanks to a half-dose of sedatives crushed into his milk.
 She hated herself for doing it—it was reckless, dangerous even—but the boy had been inconsolable after the attack.

 Her hands trembled as she rubbed her temples.
 The Ninja’s attack had been impossible, irrational.
 It wasn’t just some malfunction—this was something else.
 She had scoured the internet on her phone, desperate for an explanation, but found nothing.
 No recalls, no complaints.
 Just glowing reviews about how fun the toys were.
 If Tommy hadn't cried himself to sleep, his dinosaur pajamas crusted with dried blood, deep puncture wounds still oozing across his chest and collarbone, she wouldn't have believed it happened.
-She'd cleaned him up as best she could with vodka-soaked cotton balls, but some of the cuts were deep enough that she could see the pale layer of fat beneath the skin.
+She'd cleaned him up as best she could, but some of the cuts were bad...one was deep enough that she could see the pale layer of fat beneath the skin.

 A few hours later, her stomach growled, breaking the silence.
 She hadn’t eaten since breakfast.
 And she’d thrown that up anyway.
 Her stomach just didn’t hold anything down lately.
 The hallway felt unnervingly quiet as she made her way to the kitchen.
 Every creak of the floorboards set her nerves on edge.
 She grabbed a celery stalk and a knife, planning to make peanut butter snacks for herself right now, and leave some for Tommy when he woke up.
 She made herself another mixed drink, and gulped it down.